KerNYing/KY002_Operating_System/Part_I_Overview/Ch_1_Introduction/1.1_What_Operating_Systems_Do/what-operating-systems-do_250101_jaeseokk.md

 ### User View
 The user's view of the computer varies according to the interface being used.

 Laptop or PC consisting of a monitor, keyboard, and mouse is designed for one user to monopolize its resources.
 The goal is to maximize the work that the user is performing.
+In this case, the OS is designed mostly for **ease of use**, with some attention paid to performance and security and none paid to **resource utilization**

+Many users interact with mobile devices featuring a **touch screen**, where they press and swipe their fingers across the screen, as well as **voice recognition** interfaces.

+Some computers, such as **embedded computers**, have little or no user view.
+They may have numeric keypads and status indicators with lights but are primarily designed to run without user intervention

 ### System View

 ### Defining Operating Systems